CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 ### Configure Variables

+Now that you have a workspace, navigate to the variables.

 Set a the Terraform Variable "name" to something unique.
 Example "app-dev".
+Click "Save".

 Set Environment Variables for your Azure Service Principal (be sure check the 'sensitive' checkbox to hide these values):